iemilov/caafs-platform/README.md

 ## Features Overview

 1. **User Management**:
-   - Authentication and jwt token based authorization with Swagger and Node.js againts users stored in Mongo DB         databse
+   - Authentication and Jwt token based authorization with Swagger and Node.js for users stored in Mongo DB databse
-   - admin and user roles for accessing the protected resources
+   - Distinguish between admin and user roles for accessing the protected resources
 2. **Create devices/objects/sensors**
 3. **Device Management**: reboot, firmwareUpdate, setNewInterval, uploadLogs, monitor, get metadata, get/create endnpoint, get command progress, execute waiting command.
 All those methods can be understood and executed by the device client application, which can be downloaded here: https://github.com/iemilov/GoIoT-Device-Client
 4. **Set rules** - currently the following rules are implmeneted: